sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 Note the `state` option is turned on.

 This will create a project containing a sample stateful contract named `Counter`.
-This contract implements maintains a single state: how many times it has been called since deployment.
+This contract implements and maintains a single state: how many times it has been called since deployment.

 Let's take a look at the contract source file `src/contracts/counter.ts`.